klambycom/diffsync/README.md

 # diffsync [![Dependencies badge][david-image]][david-url] [![DevDependencies badge][david-dev-image]][david-dev-url]

-diffsync is a implementation of [Differential Synchronization][fraser] in Javascript, used in my thesis.
+Diffsync is a implementation of [Differential Synchronization][fraser] in Javascript, used in my thesis.